Disney Dinners: Princess and the Frog

 My Princess and the Frog party features a New Orleans menu served in a swanky swamp

 We’re going down to the bayou for the second dinner party in my Disney Dinners series!
-When was the last time you watched Princess and the Frog?
-I watched it for the first time in years while researching for this dinner party and decided It’s an underrated movie.
+Princess and the Frog is an underrated movie.
 Almost There gets stuck in your head for days!
-Tiana and I actually have a lot in common: we both love to cook, are laser focused on our goals, and have kissed our fair share of frogs.
+Tiana and I actually have a lot in common: we both love to cook, we’re laser focused on our goals, and we have kissed our fair share of frogs.

 Princess and the Frog Dinner Party for Adults | The Rose Table